DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fee-and-maintenance-loans.md

 Funding is available to help you train to teach.
 You may be eligible for a student loan to cover the cost of your tuition fees or to help with your living costs.

-You can still apply for a tuition fee and a maintenance loan if you already have a student loan, and regardless of whether you get a teaching bursary or scholarship.
+You can still apply for a tuition fee loan and a maintenance loan if you already have a student loan, and regardless of whether you get a teaching bursary or scholarship.
 And you will only have to make loan repayments once you’re earning.

 You do not need to wait until you have a confirmed offer for a teacher training course to apply for student funding.